TFHRCFASTNDElab/CHARISMA/ground-penetrating-radar/README.md

 - **data:** Contains GPR data

+- **docs:** Contains Case Studies for specific tasks.

 - **code:** Contains Python code files.

 - **notebooks:** Contains Jupyter notebook files, each representing a case study and analysis.

 ## Usage

-Set up the Anaconda environment, download data, and follow the provided Jupyter notebooks with our `Case_study.md` markdown files.
+Set up the Anaconda environment, download data, and follow the provided Jupyter notebooks with our `Case_study.md` markdown files in the `docs` directory.

 We welcome the opportunity to share our work and receive feedback, bug reports, or any suggestions to enhance the development of our technology.

-## Case Study

-- **Introduction:** Background and summary of the work.

-- **Setup CHARISMA:** Setting up the Anaconda environment and running the code.

-- **Case Study 1:** Rebar configuration on the lab specimen.

-- **Case Study 2:** Rebar configuration on the Mississippi I-10 bridge.

 ## License